davidgasquez/handbook/Incentives.md

 - To reach a [[Goals|goal]], reduce friction or increase incentives/rewards.
 - To build better institutions, alter the incentive landscape.
 Great incentives create great outcomes.
 - Humans are astonishingly bad at establishing incentives—we consistently invite manipulation and unintended consequences.
-- You can’t force other people to change.
+- You can't force other people to change.
 You can, however, change just about everything else.
-And usually, that’s enough!
+And usually, that's enough!
 - Two types of incentives:
   - Intrinsic incentives are internal—created by self-interest or desire.
   - Extrinsic incentives are external—created by outside factors (reward, punishment).